YaokaiYang-assaultmaster/TinyURL-service/README.md

 2. Clone code to your local server using `git clone https://github.com/YaokaiYang-assaultmaster/TinyURL-service`.

-### Congiguration
+### Configuration

 It's brainless!
 Just clone the repository and run!

 ### Usage

 Change your directory to `Tiny URL service` and run the following command:

 `docker-compose up`

 Congraluate!
 Your server is now up.

 Visit the website via port 3000. (`localhost:3000` if on your own computer)